Microsoft launches Azure IoT Edge out of preview

 That’s not all that’s in Azure IoT Edge, however.
 A trio of complementary services — device provisioning management (DPM), security manager, and automatic device management (ADM) — are going live alongside it today.

 DPM allows administrators to set up connected devices in the field and provision them all at once — theoretically “thousands” at a time, Microsoft said.
 The Azure IoT Edge security manager lets device manufacturers implement their choice of hardware security module (i.e., plug-in cards and external devices that perform cryptoprocessing and protect against data theft).
-Meanwhile, automatic device management (ADM) allows users to deploy Azure IoT Edge modules — the containers that run Azure services or custom code — to devices over-the-air.
+Meanwhile, automatic device management (ADM) allows users to deploy Azure IoT Edge modules — the containers that run Azure services or custom code — to devices over the air.

 Lastly, Microsoft is streamlining the developer experience in Azure IoT Edge, chiefly by expanding the number of programming languages supported in module software development kits (SDKs) and by introducing tooling for Visual Studio Code.
 Programmers can code, test, and debug Azure IoT Edge modules from Visual Studio and work alongside other contributors in Visual Studio Team Services.